ronkok/Hurmet/docs/Concrete-Column-Interaction.md

 # Concrete Column Interaction Diagram

-This guide is aimed at civil engineers.
+This guide is aimed at civil and structural engineers.
 It shows how Hurmet can produce a concrete column interaction diagram, like this one:

 ¢` colDiagram1.draw(col, 100, 200) = @ `